 Myth: “There wont be enough fast chargers in cities and cities will be overrun with fast chargers” .

 Reality: EVs are like mobile phones.
 Charge them when no one using them.
 So what we see is that chargers are where you park a car for a reasonable period.
-At home.
-At shopping.
-At work.
+Home, shopping or work.
 Most EV owners find they no longer need to waste 30 minutes a week in finding a gas station, at a reasonable price.
 Wireless charging will further simplify the process and an Australian company is already rolling out their wireless technology.

 3. EVS are causing power shortages